belle2/basf2/framework/doc/index-01-installation.rst

 .. hint:: to get a list of the available releases run ``get_release.sh``

-.. warning:: this has to be done in every shell you plan on using the Belle 2 Software
+.. warning:: this has to be done in every shell you plan on using the Belle II Software

 Physics Analysis Setup